Neath, West Glamorgan SA10 6HA

 Individuals have the right to object to direct marketing and processing for purposes of scientific research and statistics.

-An individual can request the practice to transfer their data in electronic or other format.
+An individual can request the practice to transfer their data in electronic or in another format.

 Privacy by design